About shop visit conversions

 How it works

 Shop visit data is based on anonymous, aggregated statistics.
-AdWords creates modelled numbers by using current and past data on the number of people who click or view your ads and later visit your shop.
+Google Ads creates modelled numbers by using current and past data on the number of people who click or view your ads and later visit your shop.

 Shop visit data can’t be tied to individual ad clicks, viewable impressions or people.
 We use industry best practices to ensure the privacy of individual users.